fafrd/aquarium/README.md

     ./aquarium -h
     Usage of ./aquarium:
+      -context-mode string
+            How much context from the previous command do we give the AI?
+This is used by the AI to determine what to run next.
+            - partial: We send the last 10 lines of the terminal output to the AI. (cheap, accurate)
+            - full: We send the entire terminal output to the AI. (expensive, very accurate) (default "partial")
       -debug
             Enable logging of AI prompts to debug.log -goal string
             Goal to give the AI.
 This will be injected within the following statement: